lrdj/goodlookslikethis/_cases_sdingov/ed-scot.md

 In order to achieve greater influence and impact, I framed the the future vision along three axes: Engagement, relevance, and quality.

 1. Building engagement in the widest sense, with practitioners but also with colleagues and partners in the education environment
 2. Ensuring we increase our level of relevance to our audience.
-When we communicate, we will do so with the intent of influencing a change, when we propose content, that content will be (if appropriate) personalised to audience.
+When we communicate, we will do so with the intent of influencing a change, when we propose content, that content will be (if appropriate) personalised to the audience.
 3. To underpin this change we will improve the quality of our services.
 This will mean new ways of working, with faster, better feedback, and better processes and technology supporting our people.
 We will take a design-led approach ensuring that every new change to our services maps directly to our strategic aims

 ### The Vision